Aaron-Bopp/Obsidian-notes/me/notes/DrK Interviews.md

     - Similar to when a tiktoker accepted me and I bawled
 - "I'm not allowed to make a mistake because a mistake means lost time and time is precious because I've already lost so much.
 The remainder of time is more valuable from this perspective"

-    - #DrK doesn't accept this perspective despite how logically correct it is
+    - #Ref/DrK doesn't accept this perspective despite how logically correct it is
         - "You can't make up for the past, it has already happened"
         - "You can't let your feelings to someone else.
 You can't tolerate letting other people know about the ugliest parts of your being"
         - #TO/PONDER/ME  "It's not a fear of rejection its a fear of acceptance" ^66ce4a